The PetsSafe Drinkwell 360 Stainless Steel water fountain is not my favorite fountain for my cats.

 - The power cord comes apart, which means the plug can stay in the wall while taking the fountain to the sink to clean it.

 Lina is my only cat using this fountain regularly.
 The other eight cats continue to use water bowls and the other fountains.

 I think more of them would switch to this fountain if it replaced an old fountain and in the same location as the fountain it would replace.
 They seem to be sticking to what they know.
 This could change over time as they get used to seeing the know (cats like routine!).

-The fountain should be cleaned every week or so.
+The fountain should be cleaned every week or so, replacing all the water.
 And the filters will also need to be changed when needed (probably at least once a month – Drinkwell may recommend more often).

-Cat water fountains can help your cat drink more and keeps the water fresher than stagnant water in a bowl.
+Cat water fountains can help your cat drink more and keep the water fresher than stagnant water in a bowl.